neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/NameService/OwnerOf.md

 Response description:

-- ByteString type：Base64 encoded string of the account address to which the domain name belongs;
+- ByteString type: Base64 encoded string of the account address to which the domain name belongs;

 - Others: failed.